bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

     return stuff[attr];
   };
 };

+Foo.prototype.doThing = function(){
+  doStuffWith(this.get('bar'));
+};
 {% endhighlight %}

+Note, the getter and setter methods cannot be on the `.prototype` of `Foo`, because in order for these variables to remain private (in closure), the methods need a direct reference to `stuff`.
 #### Pros

 <ol>
   <li>
 You don't expose these variables as properties of the object.
 This means if your code is dependent on the value of this variable, it leads to code that is harder to break.
+If you really don't want somebody to touch these variables, then you can even not write a setter method.

 {% highlight javascript %}
 var thing = new Foo();
 thing.set('bar', 'bizmack');
-//=> "bizmack"
+// => "bizmack"

 // the "bar" variable is not accessibile outside of the getter and setter. console.log(thing.bar);